-Follow along with Personal Trainer Ben Payne from O2 Fitness Friendly Center in Greensboro in the full video below, then keep reading to learn how each move helps improve your swing's strength, power, and accuracy!
+Keep reading or watch the video below as O2 Personal Trainer Ben Payne from O2 Fitness Friendly Center in Greensboro walks you through how to perform each exercise and the ways each move helps improve your swing's strength, power, and accuracy!

 1. Palloff Press

 When you swing, the rotation from your legs moves quickly up your body to twist your pelvis, but the speed from your hip rotation decreases rapidly as it moves up toward the trunk of your body.
 This move will train your core to continue the speed and the strength from your legs and hip rotation up through your core to your arms, resulting in a faster, stronger impact of the club head on the ball.

 - Anchor a resistance band to a wall or a bar.
 Be sure to pick a resistance band that is challenging but allows you to maintain proper form.

 - Hold the band in the center of your chest and press it out directly in front of you.

 - Brace your core and keep your hips straight forward as you rotate the side.

 - Continue to brace your core and maintain proper form to do a slow and controlled rotation back to the center.

 TIP: This move can be done just as a press for those with limited mobility.
 This exercise can be easily done on a cable machine at O2!